Shopify/checkout-sheet-kit-swift/README.md

 _Note: above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure multipass keys are kept secret._

 #### Shop Pay
 To initialize accelerated Shop Pay checkout, the cart can set a [walletPreference]([url](https://shopify.dev/docs/api/storefront/2023-10/objects/CartBuyerIdentity#field-cartbuyeridentity-walletpreferences)) to 'SHOP_PAY'.
-The sign-in state of the buyer is app-local and the buyer will be prompted to sign in to their Shop account on first checkout, and their sign-in state will be remembered for future checkout sessions.
+The sign-in state of the buyer is app-local.
+The buyer will be prompted to sign in to their Shop account on first checkout, and their sign-in state will be remembered for future checkout sessions.

 #### Customer Account API
 We are working on a library to provide buyer sign-in and authentication powered by the [new Customer Account API](https://www.shopify.com/partners/blog/introducing-customer-account-api-for-headless-stores)—stay tuned.